 Priming for labour

 A pregnancy reflexology technique called priming for labour can be used from 40 weeks onward.
 The treatment is focused on deep relaxation where your birth related reflexes, such as your uterus and endocrine (hormone) system reflexes are strongly stimulated, along with some acupressure points.
-While only your body can start labour, sometimes being totally relaxed and rebalanced is enough to get things going.
+While only your body can start labour as it is a hormone process, being totally relaxed, rebalanced and promoting oxytocin can be beneficial.

 Reflexology use in labour